addania/coding/src/pages/TypeScript.md

 "sourceMap": true,
 ```

 > In the sources we will see our code and also we will be able to put cursor in a specific line of the code and stop then execution of the code there.
-Which is good for debuggin (like adding `debugger` in the code).
+Which is good for debugging (like adding `debugger` in the code).
 But this is only done in browser and we are not polluting our code in reality.

 ### outDir and rootDir